bnb-chain/greenfield-docs/docs/release-notes/roadmap.md

 2. Simplifying Off-Chain Authentication: It streamlines the authentication process, reducing developer integration complexity and improving user interaction.
 Please refer to [BEP346](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP-346.md).

 ### Erdos Upgrade
+The Erdos hardfork will introduce server features in this upgrade:
 1. Improve payment user experience: It is a storage fee paymaster solution for sponsors to cover storage costs on Greenfield, making it easier for regular users to utilize the platform.
 Please refer to [BEP362](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP-362.md).
 2. Improve Greenfield cross-chain programming capability.
 It introduces enhanced cross-chain programming through a multi-message channel and a general Greenfield executor channel.
 It allows triggering Greenfield operations on BSC/opBNB without users having to switch between networks.
 Please refer to [BEP363]https://github.com/bnb-chain/BEPs/pull/363